 Potential Member Bill of Rights

-All potential members are required to have a 2.50 cumulative GPA in order to participate in formal recruitment.
 As an initiated member, to remain in good standing with Panhellenic Council you must maintain a 2.50 cumulative GPA.

 Each chapter's semester dues vary.
 Dues range from $300-$1,000 per semester.
 The cost to live in the chapter house is established by the University.
 It is the same price as the residence halls.
 While you visit the chapters during the First Round, it may be a good idea to ask about cost while you are there.

 For more information, please contact the Interim Director of Fraternity & Sorority Programs, Nathan Wehr.